 9. If you know of someone who is going through grief, consider being their “Secret Santa.”
 Send them a gift card to your loved one’s favorite restaurant, buy and send them your loved one’s favorite book or CD (or other small gift) with a note telling them they’re cared about.

 10. If your loved one left behind children, consider doing something special for them.
-You could write them a nice card sharing wonderful or funny stories about their parent, you could buy them a gift that you think their parent might’ve bought for them, or simply take them and their remaining parent out for dinner.
+You could write them a nice card or verbally share wonderful or funny stories about their parent, you could buy them a gift you think their parent might’ve bought for them, or take them out for dinner.

-Just because our loved ones died, doesn’t mean we can no longer celebrate them, honor them, and actively love them.
+Just because our loved one(s) died, doesn’t mean we can no longer remember, celebrate, and honor them, or actively love them.
 It is perfectly fine to remember, love, and honor them and their memory.

 Think of something you can do today to include your loved one’s precious memory into your holiday traditions!

 Some will very much enjoy doing these things while others may not.
 If you don’t feel up to doing any of these ideas, then do not force yourself to do them.
 Grief takes time and everybody grieves differently.
-Always be kind to yourself!❤️
+Always be kind and gentle to your heart!❤️

 Praying for all who are struggling and hurting today!
 I’m truly sorry for your heartache.
 May these tips bring your heart comfort, joy, peace, and HOPE!